Table of Contents

 What is order fulfilment rate?

-The order fulfilment rate (or order fill rate) is the number of orders that are processed divided by the total number of orders.
+Order fulfilment rate (or order fill rate) is the number of orders that are processed divided by the total number of orders.

 What is logistics fulfilment?

-What is the order fulfilment process?
+What is order fulfilment in supply chain management?